US Payroll overview

 Running a payroll includes generating earnings and then issuing worker payments.
 When those tasks have been completed, you'll post the payroll transactions and then generate vendor invoices, which result in payments being made to employees.

-- Generate earnings
+- Generate earnings for workers

 - Issue worker payments

-- Post payroll and generate vendor invoices
+- Post payroll distributions and generate vendor invoices

-- Pay statements and the payment generation process
+- Pay statements and payment generation FAQ

 Several tasks must be completed after you generate pay statements for your employees.
 These include releasing earnings for payment processing, and at times, holding earnings from payment processing and changing information on earnings statements.